 Welcome to the Anne Loucks Chapter DAR

-The Daughters of the American Revolution (DAR) is a non-profit, non-political, volunteer service organization made up of approximately 175,000 members with 3,000 chapters.
-These chapters are located in all 50 states and in many countries around the world.
-On October 11, 1890, 18 women met to officially organize the NSDAR for historic, educational, and patriotic purposes.
+The Daughters of the American Revolution (DAR) is a non-profit, non-political volunteer service organization made up of over 175,000 members with 3,000 chapters.
+These chapters are located in all fifty states and in many countries around the world.
+On October 11, 1890, eighteen women met to officially organize the National Society Daughters of the American Revolution (NSDAR) for historic, educational, and patriotic purposes.
 Since that day, over 800,000 members have been admitted into membership.

 The Anne Loucks Chapter has had a rich history since the chapter was formed November 18, 1927, by Emma Kester Wilcox, as California Chapter #68.
 The chapter was named for a granddaughter of a Revolutionary War soldier.
 Anne Loucks was a pioneer settler in Pacheco in 1851, where her husband became a leading merchant.
 Their daughter, Annie, was twice regent of the chapter.
 Their son's granddaughter, Mary Loucks Olsen, was a member until her death in early 2007.
 Members from the San Joaquin Chapter in Pittsburg, California merged with Anne Loucks members on October 10, 1998.
 Members from the Edmund Randolph Chapter in Richmond, California merged with Anne Loucks members on July 2, 2002.